-Pico 4 vs Meta Quest 2: Which VR headset is best?
+Meta Quest 2 vs HTC Vive XR Elite vs Pico 4: What's the difference?

 - Meta Quest 2: White finish, Cloth straps, flip-up visor, manual IPD adjustment with 3 settings

+- HTC Vive XR Elite: A black headset with modular design, headband without straps, adjustable IPD and Integrated Diopters

-Both headsets have a fairly similar aesthetic, with predominantly white chassis and smooth curves used throughout.
+Both the Pico 4 and Quest 2 headsets have a fairly similar aesthetic, with predominantly white chassis and smooth curves used throughout.
 The most obvious differentiator is the glossy black front panel found on the Pico 4, which kind of makes the headset look like a pair of futuristic ski goggles.

 The Pico 4's battery is placed at the rear of the head strap allowing for better weight distribution, whereas the Quest 2 keeps all the hardware up front.
 This means that there is less weight on your face with the Pico design, resulting in a more comfortable experience.